MaryamFatima16/Password-Analyzer/README.md

 - **Strength Rating**: Based on length, character variety (uppercase, lowercase, numbers, special characters).
 - **Recommendations**: Suggestions provided if the password does not meet the security criteria.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to modify the URL in the cloning instructions to match your GitHub repository.